bnorm/blog.bnorm.dev/_posts/2020-11-21-writing-your-second-compiler-plugin-part-1.md

 In this first part we will go over the project setup required to build a compiler plugin.
 In later parts we will explore navigating and transforming Kotlin IR.

+- [Part 1 - Project Setup][Part 1]
+- [Part 2 - Inspecting Kotlin IR][Part 2]
-- Part 2 - Navigating Kotlin IR
+- Part 3 - Navigating Kotlin IR
-- Part 3 - Transforming Kotlin IR
+- Part 4 - Transforming Kotlin IR
-- Part 4 - ?
+- Part 5 - ?
 - Part ? - Publishing a Kotlin Compiler Plugin

 # Setup